Browser Platform

 • Browsers without WebAssembly support

-• Browsers without WebGL2 support
+• Browsers without hardware WebGPU or WebGL2 support

 Feature Detection